abdullahx124/PHOTO-LAB/README.md

 To use PHOTO-LAB, follow these steps:
 1. Open the `photo_lab.mlappinstall` file in MATLAB.
 2. Choose an image to work on.
-3. Select the desired image processing operation from the options given below th images.
+3. Select the desired image processing operation from the options given below the images.
 4. Adjust the parameters for the selected operation if available.
-5. NOw You can view the changes at in the right Output Image Window.
+5. Now You can view the changes in the right Output Image Window.
 6. Save/Export the processed image.

 ## License